EU targets "Big Three" rating agency dominance

 A key element will be a civil liability framework in the case of serious misconduct or gross negligence, Barnier said in response to the S&P error which sparked major market moves.

-The 27-country bloc has already approved two rules, the first forcing agencies to seek authorization and a second requiring them to report directly to a new EU regulator.
+The 27-country bloc has already approved two rules, the first forcing agencies to seek authorisation and a second requiring them to report directly to a new EU regulator.

 The plan will curb how agencies rate sovereign debt -- a sensitive issue as the euro zone tries to restore investor confidence in its bonds after bailouts of three members.